 Climate Change Indicators in the United States

 Weather is the state of the atmosphere at any given time and place.
-Most of the weather that affects people, agriculture, and ecosystems takes place in the lower layer of the atmosphere, the troposphere.
-Familiar aspects of weather include temperature, precipitation, clouds, and wind.
+Most of the weather that affects people, agriculture, and ecosystems takes place in the lower layer of the atmosphere.
+Familiar aspects of weather include temperature, precipitation, clouds, and wind that people experience throughout the course of a day.
 Severe weather conditions include hurricanes, tornadoes, blizzards, and droughts.

 Climate is the long-term average of the weather in a given place.
 While the weather can change in minutes or hours, a change in climate is something that develops over longer periods of decades to centuries.
-Climate is defined not only by average temperature and precipitation, but also by the type, frequency, duration, and intensity of weather events such as heat waves, cold spells, storms, floods, and droughts.
-Weather can vary widely, and extreme events occur naturally, but average conditions tend to remain stable unless the Earth experiences a force that can shift the climate.
-At various times in the Earth’s history, the climate has changed in response to forces such as large volcanic eruptions, changes in greenhouse gas concentrations, and shifts in the Earth’s orbit around the sun.
+Climate is defined not only by average temperature and precipitation but also by the type, frequency, duration, and intensity of weather events such as heat waves, cold spells, storms, floods, and droughts.

 Why does it matter?

-Climate variations can directly or indirectly affect many aspects of society—in both positive and disruptive ways.
-For example, warmer average temperatures reduce heating costs and improve conditions for growing some crops; yet extreme heat can increase illnesses and deaths among vulnerable populations and damage some crops.
-Precipitation can replenish water supplies and support agriculture, but intense storms can damage property, cause loss of life and population displacement, and temporarily disrupt essential services such as transportation, telecommunications, energy, and water supplies.
+Long-term changes in climate can directly or indirectly affect many aspects of society in potentially disruptive ways.
+For example, warmer average temperatures could increase air conditioning costs and affect the spread of diseases like Lyme disease, but could also improve conditions for growing some crops.
+More extreme variations in weather are also a threat to society.
+More frequent and intense extreme heat events can increase illnesses and deaths, especially among vulnerable populations, and damage some crops.
+Similarly, increased precipitation can replenish water supplies and support agriculture, but intense storms can damage property, cause loss of life and population displacement, and temporarily disrupt essential services such as transportation, telecommunications, energy, and water supplies.

 Summary of Key Points